Johanna Gadski: Later years and death

 Gadski resumed her professional concert career in the United States in 1921; she did not, however, return to the operatic stage until 1928 when she sang in a production of Die Walküre mounted by the Washington National Opera, a semi-professional company not related to its present namesake.

 From 1929 to 1931, she made three tours as the star of her German Grand Opera Company, which produced dozens of performances of Richard Wagner's Der Ring des Nibelungen.
 By this late date, however, her voice had declined due to advancing age and overwork in her early years.

 Gadski was visiting Germany when she was killed in an automobile accident in Berlin on 22 February 1932.

 Legacy

-During her prime, Gadski was popular on both sides of the Atlantic as a Wagnerian singer, but she was equally splendid as a performer of the more taxing Italian operatic roles such as Aida by Verdi.
-She had a beautiful voice in her prime, with ringing high notes and a remarkably nimble technique for such a large vocal instrument.
+During her prime, Gadski was popular on both sides of the Atlantic as a Wagnerian singer, but she also performed Italian operatic roles such as Aida by Verdi.
+In her prime, she had a voice noted for its ringing high notes and for combining power with agility.
 Gadski made numerous recordings for the Victor Talking Machine Company in the United States from 1903 to 1917.
 Her complete Victor recordings have been reissued on compact disc by Marston Records on two multi-disc sets.
 These sets also contain the Mapleson Cylinders of her voice that were recorded live from the stage of the Metropolitan Opera House during the early years of the 20th century.